hashicorp/terraform-provider-awscc/contributing/docs/resource-behavior.md

 A _resource type_ represents an infrastructure artifact whose lifecycle can be managed through the API.
 Each resource type is defined by its _resource type schema_, a JSON Schema-compliant document published to the AWS CloudFormation registry.

 To create or update a resource using the Cloud Control API a program must specify a JSON document representing the resource's properties and their values.
-These values are the resource's _desired state_.
+When the resource is being created, these values are the resource's _desired state_.
+When the resource is being updated, the values are a [list of patches](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/resource-operations-update.html#resource-operations-update-patch) between the resource's current state and its desired state.

 Reading a resource returns a JSON document representing its _current state_.
 The Terraform AWS Cloud Control Provider maps Terraform data to and from these JSON documents and call Cloud Control API methods.

 ### Create